UVic Flute Syllabus Spring term 2025

 3. If you must miss a lesson because of illness, please email me, with as much advance notice as possible, at the above address.
 Generally, I require 24 hrs. advance notice in order to reschedule a lesson, otherwise the lesson may be forfeited.

-For all students: quality of participation, degree of attentiveness and musical preparedness will be the determining factors in the assessment of your participation in master class.
+For all students: quality of participation, degree of attentiveness and musical preparedness will be the determining factors in the assessment of your master class participation.

 Regarding Undergraduate Juries

-At the end of the school year, there will be a juried performance exam of 15 minutes duration for all undergraduate performance stream students and 10 minutes for all other undergraduate degree streams.
-This is an opportunity to demonstrate your work to other faculty.
-Students will perform selections from two contrasting works studied during the year, in addition to selected technical materials (drawn from the technical exam administered during your lesson in the first week of February; requirements outlined below).
+At the end of the school year, there will be a juried performance exam which essentially serves as your final exam in this course.
+The jury is 10 minutes for all undergraduate degree streams other than performance; all undergraduate performance stream students will perform for 15 minutes.
+Think of the jury as an opportunity to present samples of your studio work to other faculty.
+Students will perform selections (as time permits) from two contrasting works studied during the term (chosen in prior consultation with Dr. Snizek).
+At least one work will be with a collaborative pianist while the other can be unaccompanied.
 A juried performance exam missed for any reason other than a genuinely serious illness or unavoidable true emergency cannot be rescheduled.

-Undergraduate Technical exam (administered during first lesson in February)
+Undergraduate Technical exam (administered during last lesson in February)

 The following are required materials for the exam February 2025: